Ike Amadi

-Ikechukwu Prince Amadi (born 26 November 1979) is a Nigerian voice actor.
+Ikechukwu Prince Amadi (born 26 November 1979) is a Nigerian-American voice actor.
 He is known for voicing Javik in Mass Effect 3, Jameson Locke in Halo 5: Guardians, Atriox in Halo Infinite, Shao Kahn in Mortal Kombat 11 and Mortal Kombat 1, Atrocitus in Injustice 2, and the Democracy Officer in Helldivers 2.

 Early life

 Amadi was born in Nigeria, on 26 November 1979.
 He and his family moved to the United States, where he attended and graduated from the University of Missouri–Kansas City.

 Career

 Amadi has provided the voice of Jax Briggs in the direct-to-video animated films Mortal Kombat Legends: Scorpion's Revenge (2020) and Mortal Kombat Legends: Battle of the Realms (2021), respectively.